 Anyone desiring certification as a CFA must successfully complete approved training and submit an online application to the Virginia Department of Agriculture and Consumer Services (VDACS).
 The application must include proof of satisfactory completion of the approved training.

 |The security of your personal information is important to us!
 Please keep the following security issues in mind when transacting business with VDACS:|

 The CFA certification is valid for four years from the date of issuance.
 Certified fertilizer applicators shall complete a minimum of two hours of course work every two years.

 Individual applicator training for Trained Applicators can be conducted by a CFA.

-In addition, individual applicator training is currently being developed by Virginia Tech and is expected to be available in the spring of 2013.
+In addition, individual applicator training is currently being developed by Virginia Tech and is expected to be available soon.
 We will provide a link to this training once it is available.

 All licensees and contractor-applicators engaged in the commercial application of fertilizers to lawn and turf that require management and periodic mowing, and all state agencies, localities, or other governmental entities that apply fertilizer to lawn and turf that require management and periodic mowing shall maintain training records for the Trained Applicators they employ.

 The following individuals are exempt from certification under this regulation:

 - Individuals conducting research in laboratories or field test plots involving fertilizers.